rohankbd/flask-rest-api/readme.md

 - **Delete a task:** `DELETE /tasks/<task_id>`
 - **List all tasks:** `GET /tasks`

-## Configuration

-The Flask application uses the default configuration.
-If you need to modify any settings, you can update the `config.py` file.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.